184.108.40.206 Death of PP recipient's partner

 If the deceased was actually paid during the bereavement rate continuation period, it is assumed that the recipient has access to the money.
 These amounts are therefore deducted from the entitlements that would have been paid to the deceased partner during that period.

-Explanation: If the deceased was receiving NSA, payment will not normally have been made for periods beyond the date of death.
-If the deceased received SA, SpB or a pension, or was an NSA recipient subject to reduced reporting requirements, some payments may have been made in the bereavement rate continuation period.
+Explanation: If the deceased was receiving JSP, payment will not normally have been made for periods beyond the date of death.
+If the deceased received SpB or a pension, or was a JSP recipient subject to reduced reporting requirements, some payments may have been made in the bereavement rate continuation period.

 Act reference: SSAct section 514B Continued payment of deceased partner's previous entitlement, section 514D Adjustment of person's PP rate, section 21(2) Bereavement definitions